PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 20:08:19
+Last updated: 2024-04-02 20:09:26
-Random Quote: Wisdom, compassion, and courage are the three universally recognized moral qualities of men. - Confucius
+Random Quote: Think like a man of action; act like a man of thought. - Henri Bergson